v3rm1/dmas_pred_markets/README.md

-# Design of Multi-Agent Systems Project
+# Prediction Market Simulation: Design of Multi-Agent Systems Project
-Design of Multi-Agent Systems project: Prediction Markets
+In prediction (or Information) markets participants trade in contracts whose payoff depends on future events.
+In a truly efficient prediction market, the price of a contract will be the best predictor of the related event.

 # Setup
 Run python3 hello_world.py